23 things to do on the Thames, London

 Don’t miss seeing the Thames from above – it’ll be visible from any of the city’s high viewpoints but the London Eye is one of the best, sitting right above the river.

 Perfect for the realisation that the river’s bends mean the city’s geography is laid out a little differently than you might expect.
-There’s a discount if you buy online in advance and you can also find skip-the-line tickets
+There’s a discount if you buy online in advance and you can also find skip-the-line tickets.

 Get your heart racing